dhmncivichacks/isitrecyclingweek-web/readme.md

 `npm run build` to build production quality js.

-`npm test` to execute tests.
+`npm test` to execute linter and tests.

 `npm run watch:test` to execute tests on change.

-`npm run lint --silent` to run linter.

 `npm run publish:pages --silent` to publish latest changes to gh-pages.